-# Resolved by Timer
+# Resolve by Timer

-**Resolved by Timer** lets you automatically resolve incidents after a fixed duration.
-Once an incident is triggered, a countdown starts.
-If the incident hasn’t been manually resolved by the time the countdown ends, Spike will mark it as Resolved with Timer.
+Resolve by Timer automatically resolves an incident after a set duration.
+When an incident triggers, a countdown starts.
+If the incident isn't resolved before the countdown ends, Spike marks it as **Resolved by Timer**.
+You can cancel the timer at any point from the incident view.

 {% hint style="success" %}

-Resolve Timer is available on **all plans**.
+Resolve by Timer is available on all plans.

 {% endhint %}

-### How it works?
+## How it works

 {% stepper %}